 - Your rates: Some brands like to purchase by the package, so consider bundling options together.
 For example, you can group one static social media post, two Instagram stories, and a blog post as a single bundle.
 You should also list à la carte options.

 - Media: Have you or your blog received positive media mentions?
 If so, you absolutely want to list those on your rate card.
-If you don’t have media attention yet, follow this guide to creating a personal brand where I dive into exactly what to do.

 - Social media handles: Provide the usernames of your strongest social media accounts.
 Some bloggers will also include the number of followers for each.